 - Create reports for tracking and auditing purposes

-- Manage endpoints with deployments through groups and collections
+- Manage endpoints with Deployment Plans through groups and collections

 This provides an overview on Chocolatey Central Management (CCM).
 It provides both setup and use of CCM.